MicrosoftDocs/power-platform/power-virtual-agents/manage-date-and-time.md

 ## Manually set the user's time zone

 Microsoft Copilot Studio [automatically determines the user's time zone](#how-microsoft-copilot-studio-determines-the-users-time-zone) when your bot prompts the user for a date and time.
-You can also manually set the timezone.
+You can also manually set the time zone.

 1. Open the topic in which you want to set the user's time zone.